-See the "College of Technology and Applied Sciences Baccalaureate Degrees and Majors" table, page 634.
-For graduate degrees, see the "East College Graduate Degrees and Majors" table, page 622.
+See the "College of Technology and Applied Sciences Baccalaureate Degrees and Majors" table, page 656.
+For graduate degrees, see the "College of Technology and Applied Sciences Graduate Degrees and Majors" table, page 657.

 The College of Technology and Applied Sciences offers programs leading to the B.S. degree and B.A.S. degree.
 The college also offers the Master of Science in Technology (M.S.T.) degree.
 For more information on courses, faculty, and programs in the M.S.T. degree, see the Graduate Catalog.